udhayaswaran/gradfolio/index.md

 Currently, I'm particularly interested in backend engineering that is cloud-native and have an interest in the infrastructure that powers the services that people globally use daily.

 In my free time, I like to play chess, work-out, read (currently reading the Tao of Charlie Munger) and skateboard.
-I also enjoy doing projects related to my interests.
-Currently, I'm working on building a chess engine from scratch that can understand moves and assess if they're legal.
-I'm hoping to implement efficient techniques that are non-ML based that utilize algorithms such as minimax.
+I also enjoy doing projects related to my interests such as  `finance` and `chess`.
+Currently, I'm working on building a chess engine from scratch that can understand moves and assess various charactersitics including legality and strength.
+I'm hoping to implement efficient techniques and algorithms such as minimax.
+Please feel free to reach out to me via email or LinkedIn.